|Guests per Room||Daily Rate|

 you are serious about staying with us.

 To make a reservation, send us e-mail at email@example.com.
-(You can also call us, but please consider the time of day in Tokyo before doing so.)
 In your e-mail, provide the following information:

 We look forward to hearing from you.
 If you have any questions, or wish to book a room, e-mail me: Michael Turner (firstname.lastname@example.org).